nervous-energy/connells-readme/README.md

 Gripped by terror, I couldn't see it at the time, but he was on to something.
 The problem *was* complex, with lots of details, numbers and twists in the story.
 But on another, deeper level, it was quite simple: the patient will die if they can't breath or if their blood pressure crashes.

 (Readers will be relieved to learn the patient survived.
-We gave him more blood, and used inotropes and vasopressors to keep it going round and round. ...Before the surgeons saved the day)
+We gave him more blood, and used inotropes and vasopressors to keep it going round and round, buying time for the surgeons saved the day.)

-\* *Literally* the only time I saw him wearing trousers was when he had to give evidence to coroner.
+\* *Literally the only time I saw him wearing trousers was when he had to give evidence to coroner.*